 A lot of Brentwood Home’s product development process is spent researching and sourcing materials theirselves, making sure that they meet Golden State standards for environmental responsibility.

 Their mattresses are perfect for all type of sleepers with a medium-plush feel.

 Bear mattresses are designed with a nice plush, and quilted top that will make you feel like you are on top of a cloud, but your back and body will love the firmer core support.

 Their exclusive Serene® Foam offers up to 4x more pressure relief, their innerspring coils transfer heat 28% better than memory foam and all their mattresses are Greenguard Gold Certifified.

 Their mattresses are just the perfect combination of comfort and cooling technology.
 They are just fantastic.

 DreamCloud mattresses offer luxury-level comfort with multiple layers of the softest and the most supportive premium grade materials.

 Designed to offer the perfect balance of peak contouring comfort and excellent pushback support.

 DreamCloud mattresses provide you with a soft, comfortable feel as well as contouring perfectly to your body for ultimate pressure point relief.

 Searching for natural living options for your home and family?
-Don’t miss our Natural Living Guide for 2020.
+Don’t miss our Natural Living Guide.